Supervisor/supervisor/README.txt

   users.

   'directory' -- When supervisord daemonizes, switch to this directory.
+This option can include the value '%(here)s', which expands to the directory in which the supervisord configuration file was found.
 Default: do not cd.

   'strip_ansi' -- Strip all ANSI escape sequences from process log files.